gansky770/ciexercise-githubactions-spring-petclinic/readme.md

      ``` $ docker run --name test -p 8080:8080 gansky/ciexercise-spring-petclinic:feature ```
    - we can browse to  http://localhost:8080/ to see the new tested version.

+There is a [logfile] with  stream of a building process

 # Thank you!
 <br>